pereznetworks/A-Course-Rating-API/README.md

               - inserts course and review data
               - create users, hashing passwords

-      - waits and listen for http req on localhost:5000
+      - waits and listens for http req on localhost:5000